euwbah/musescore-xen-tuner/README.md

 '-'.'-' '-' (81/80) '+' '+'.'+'

 // chain 3: combination accidentals & irregular accidental sizes
+//
+// The first symbol is a compound of the text 'hello' and symbol code 68
+// (accidentalFlatRepeatedLineStockhausen) with cent offset -31.7c
+//
+// The second symbol is a compound of the text 'bye' and symbol 67
+// (accidentalSharpRepeatedSpaceStockhausen) with cent offset
+// equal to sqrt(28/21) which is approx +249.02c
 'hello'.68(-31.7c) (0) 'bye'.67(Math.sqrt(28/21))

 // chains 4-6: certain characters must be escaped with a backslash.